-- 1st offense: automatic zero on the assignment or exam - 2nd offense: 1 day internal suspension, 1 day external suspension, or evening or Saturday detention, and a zero on the assignment or exam - Any subsequent offenses may result in more severe disciplinary action.
+- 1st offense: automatic zero on the assignment or exam - 2nd offense: Extended detention or Saturday detention, and a zero on the assignment or exam - Any subsequent offenses may result in more severe disciplinary action.

 Plagiarism

 According to Webster's Collegiate Dictionary, 10th ed., to plagiarize is "to steal and pass off the ideas or words of another as one's own... to commit literary theft."
 Plagiarism may include any of the following acts: downloading an entire document from the Internet; cutting and pasting portions of a source from the Internet; copying or paraphrasing from the work of another student; copying or paraphrasing from published sources, such as Cliff's Notes, Spark Notes, books, magazines, newspapers, etc., without proper documentation.